-1.5.1 Space Link Extension (DSN, GN, SN)
+1.5.1 Space Link Extension (DSN, NEN, SN)

 Project Operation Control Centers (POCCs) using DSN and SN services should utilize a standard Space Link Extension (SLE) Services Interface for transferring data to and from DSN or SN sites.
 This interface is designed to provide international control center-network interoperability and reduce mission risk by facilitating the rapid substitution of a different earth station, not necessarily only NASA's, in the event of a failure.
-In 2005 and beyond, the SLE Services interface will require POCCs to directly access DSN stations for the following services: Command Link Transmission Unit (CLTU), Return All Frames (RAF), Return Channel Frames (RCF), and CCSDS File Delivery Protocol (CFDP).
-Proposers interested in SN or GN services should contact the person named in Section 1.3.2.2.
+The SLE Services interface will require POCCs to directly access DSN stations for the following services: Command Link Transmission Unit (CLTU), Return All Frames (RAF), Return Channel Frames (RCF), and CCSDS File Delivery Protocol (CFDP).

-Seven international space agencies, including: ASI, CNES, DLR, ESA, ISAS, NASA, and NASDA, have agreed to implement the SLE Services Interface to achieve full international interoperability.
+Seven international space agencies, including: ASI, CNES, DLR, ESA, ISRO, JAXA, and NASA, have agreed to implement the SLE Services Interface to achieve full international interoperability.
 Interface architecture conforms to standards adopted by the CCSDS (Reference 3).
-It will be operational in the DSMS on or before October 2002 and missions launching after that date should plan to use this system.

-1.5.2 X-Band and K_A-Band Communications (DSN, GN, SN)
+1.5.2 X-Band and K_A-Band Communications (DSN, NEN, SN)

-Category B ($r \ge 2 \times 10^6$ km) missions operating in a Space Research allocation launching after 2002 should be designed to communicate in either the 7/8 GHz or 7/32 GHz bands.
+Category B ($r \ge 2 \times 10^6$ km) missions operating in a Space Research should be designed to communicate in either the 7/8 GHz or 7/32 GHz bands.
 Ever increasing congestion and the addition of allocations for incompatible services (e.g., IMT-2000) have restricted future operations in the 2 GHz deep space band.
-Accordingly, the Office of Space Science is recommending that use of the 2 GHz deep space band be limited to radio science and in-situ communications.
+Accordingly, the Science Mission Directorate is recommending that use of the 2 GHz deep space band be limited to radio science and in-situ communications.
 Deep space missions having high data rates should operate in K_A -Band (31.8 - 32.3 GHz space-to-earth) or, if using the 8400-8450 MHz band, they should comply with SFCG Recommendations regarding bandwidth-efficient modulation.
 Approved methods for bandwidth efficient modulation can be found in Reference 3.